Indiana: The frontier

 Left: A map showing extent of the treaty lands.
 Right: One of the first maps of Indiana (made 1816, published 1817) showing territories prior to the Treaty of St. Mary's which greatly expanded the region.
 Note the inaccurate placement of Lake Michigan.

 In 1787, the U.S. defined the Northwest Territory which included the area of present-day Indiana.
 In 1800, Congress separated Ohio from the Northwest Territory, designating the rest of the land as the Indiana Territory.
 President Thomas Jefferson chose William Henry Harrison as the governor of the territory, and Vincennes was established as the capital.
 After the Michigan Territory was separated and the Illinois Territory was formed, Indiana was reduced to its current size and geography.

 Starting with the Battle of Fallen Timbers in 1794 and the Treaty of Greenville in 1795, Native American titles to Indiana lands were extinguished by usurpation, purchase, or war and treaty.
 About half the state was acquired in the Treaty of St. Mary's from the Miami in 1818.
 Purchases were not complete until the Treaty of Mississinewas again with the Miami in 1826 acquired the last of the reserved Native American lands in the northeast.

 By 1810, only two counties in the extreme southeast, Clark and Dearborn, had been organized by European settlers.
 Land titles issued out of Cincinnati were sparse.
 Settler migration was chiefly via flatboat on the Ohio River westerly, and by wagon trails up the Wabash/White River Valleys (west) and Whitewater River Valleys (east).

 After working to maintain peaceful coexistence with the United States, the Shawnee tribal chief Tecumseh and his brother Tenskwatawa, "the Shawnee Prophet", encouraged other indigenous tribes in the territory to reject European influences, stop drinking alcohol, and resist further encroachment.
 Tensions rose and the U.S. authorized Harrison to launch a preemptive expedition against Tecumseh's Confederacy; the U.S. gained victory at the Battle of Tippecanoe on November 7, 1811.

 In the War of 1812, the British, who had been assisted by Tecumseh in the capture of Detroit, proposed creating of an Indian barrier state to ensure the security of Upper Canada.
-But after Tecumseh was killed in 1813 at the Battle of the Thames, resistance to United States control ended in the region.
+After Tecumseh was killed in 1813 at the Battle of the Thames, resistance to United States control ended in the region.
 Most Native American tribes in the state were later removed to west of the Mississippi River in the 1820s and 1830s after being forced to accept the "purchase" of their lands.